 Check out the view

 A third popular location just a short tram ride outside the city centre is the rooftop bar at “Naked for Satan”.
 Here you can look back at the city centre and see the whole skyline.
-Visit on a Sunday night when all tapas plates are $9AUD for a cheap meal.
+Visit on a Sunday night or weekday lunch for a cheaper meal.

 Catch a Show